Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Results

+Regarding the diagnostic energy of the explosion (Fig.\ref{fig-edia}), it is still increasing at $t=t_{\rm fin}$ and its converged value is difficult to be inferred from our simulations.
+The time when the diagnostic energy turns upward corresponds to the time of shock revival ($t_{400}$).
+We define its increasing rate as $\dot{E}_{\rm dia} \equiv E_{\rm dia}(t=t_{\rm fin})/(t_{\rm fin} - t_{400})$ in units of $10^{51}\,{\rm erg \, s}^{-1}$ and find that it tends to become higher for models with high compactness (0.754, 1.12, and 1.44, for s22.0, s23.0 and s24.0, respectively).
+This also indicates that the diagnostic energy of the high-$\xi$ models would become higher later on.
+Note that in previous 1D studies with simplified neutrino heating and cooling scheme \citep{Oconnor11} or with the excision inside the PNS \citep{Ugliano12}, the relation between the compactness and these explosion properties could not be determined in a self-consistent manner.

-We investigate the postbounce shock evolution in more details for two specific models, s11.2 and s15.0.
-The density profile of model s11.2 falls rapidly off with radius and the compactness parameter $\xi_{2.5}$=0.005 is one of the smallest values among the 101 progenitors, whereas model s15.0 has moderate compactness ($\xi_{2.5}$=0.145) casting more extended envelope out to the iron core.
-Color-coded panels in Figure \ref{fig-pol} show the differences in the postbounce evolution for s11.2 ({\it left}) and s15.0 ({\it right}), respectively.
-Model s11.2 explodes rather early ($t_{400}$ = 150 ms, top panels) and convective activity as well as the oscillations of the shock is moderate before the onset of the explosion (see the bottom left panel).
-Note in the bottom panels that the anisotropic velocity $v_{\rm aniso}$ ({\it upper}), and the normalized pressure perturbation $\Delta p$ ({\it lower}), is defined respectively as $v_{\rm aniso} = \sqrt{\langle \rho [(v_r - \langle v_r \rangle)^2 + v_{\theta}^2]\rangle /\langle \rho \rangle} $ and $\Delta p = \sqrt{ \langle p^2 \rangle - \langle p \rangle^2} /\langle p\rangle$, where $\langle A \rangle$ represents the angle average of quantity $A$ \citep[e.g.,][]{Takiwaki12,kuroda12}.
+We investigate the postbounce shock evolution in more details for three specific models, s11.2, s15.0, and s27.0.
+The density profile of model s11.2 falls rapidly off with radius and the compactness parameter $\xi_{2.0}$=0.014 is one of the smallest values among the 101 progenitors, whereas models s15.0 and s27.0 have relatively high compactness ($\xi_{2.0}=0.298$ and 0.326) casting more extended envelope out to the iron core (see Figure \ref{fig-mr} for s15.0 model).
+Color-coded panels in Figure \ref{fig-pol} show the different postbounce evolutions for s11.2 (left), s15.0 (middle) and s27.0 (right).
+Model s11.2 explodes rather early ($t_{400}$ = 150 ms) and convective activity as well as the oscillations of the shock is moderate before the onset of the explosion (see the bottom left panel).
+Note in the bottom panels that the anisotropic velocity $v_{\rm aniso}$ ({\it upper}), and the normalized pressure perturbation $\Delta p$ ({\it lower}), is defined respectively as $v_{\rm aniso} = \sqrt{\langle \rho [(v_r - \langle v_r \rangle)^2 + v_{\theta}^2]\rangle /\langle \rho \rangle} $ and $\Delta p = \sqrt{ \langle p^2 \rangle - \langle p \rangle^2} /\langle p\rangle$, where $\langle A \rangle$ represents the angle average of quantity $A$ (e.g., \cite{Takiwaki12,kuroda12}).